Ancharee/plern/README.md

  npm run build:dist
  ```

- user files in `docs` to deploy production.
+ Use files in `docs` to deploy production.